-As of April 1, 2022, there were about 3.51 lakh chartered accountants (CAs) in India who were members of the Institute of Chartered Accountants of India (ICAI).
-Further, there are around 750,000 students enrolled in the CA course offered by the ICAI at the moment.
+As of the end of July 2023, approximately 3.93 lakh professionals were registered as chartered accountants (CAs) in India, all members of the Institute of Chartered Accountants of India (ICAI).
+Presently, the CA course provided by the ICAI holds approximately 8.32 lakh active students.

 |Occupational Status||Number of Associate Members (ACAs)||Number of Fellow Members (FCAs)|